Inheriting a Home with a Reverse Mortgage: A Guide for Heirs

 If the loan balance exceeds the home’s value when my parents pass, am I responsible?

 Nope!
 Reverse mortgages are non-recourse loans.
-This means that neither you nor your parents will have to pay more than the loan balance or the appraised value of the home at the time the home is sold and the loan is repaid, whichever is less.
-If the home depreciates in value to the point that the balance owed exceeds the value of the home, you will not be responsible for repaying more than what the home is worth at the time of its sale.
+This means that neither you nor your parents will owe more than the home is worth at the time the home is sold and the loan is repaid—even if the home depreciates in value to the point that the balance owed exceeds the value of the home.

 Are there alternatives to reverse mortgages?